Nancy Klann-Moren

 Terrace II

-Nancy Klann-Moren is the author of, The Clock Of Life, and a collection of short stories, Like The Flies On The Patio.
+Nancy Klann-Moren is the author of the novels Love and Protest and The Clock Of Life.
+Many of the pieces in her collection of short stories, Like The Flies On The Patio, have garnered awards and publication.

-In 1997 she embarked on her writing journey at SBWC while working as an advertising and marketing executive.
-She has been returning ever since because of the friends and confidence she found at this conference.
+In 1997 she embarked on her writing journey at SBWC, while working as an advertising and marketing executive.
+She has been returning ever since because of the friends, support, and confidence she found.

 Favorite Writing Tip: